iamkirankumaryadav/GenAI/Glossary.md

 ### **Embeddings**
 - Embeddings are a powerful tool for representing text data in a way that machines can understand and manipulate.
 - Raw text data is difficult for machines to process directly.
+In an embedding, each word is a point in a vast space.
 - Embeddings transform the text into a numerical representation.
-Condense text into a series of numbers that capture meanings.
+Condense text into a series of numbers/codes that capture meanings.
 - They are carefully crafted to capture the semantic meaning of the text.
 Words with similar meanings will have similar embeddings.
-- Allowing the model to understand the relationships between words and concepts.
+- Allowing the model to understand the relationships, patterns, and contexts between the words.
-- Embeddings represent text in a lower-dimensional space compared to the original data.
+- Embeddings represent text in a lower-dimensional embedding space compared to the original data.
+- Each word is assigned a unique code, like a secret combination to find its location in the embedding space.
+- This code isn't just random alphanumeric characters, it captures the meaning of the words.
+- Words with similar meanings end up closer together in the space, the embeddings know they're related somehow.
 - This makes it more efficient for AI models to process and analyze large amounts of text data.
 - Embeddings help in search and retrieval, searching for information within a vast collection of documents.
 - Embeddings can find documents with similar meaning to your query, even if they don't use the same words.